Kessie Govender

 Kessie Govender (1942 – 2002) was a pioneering voice in South African protest theatre, a playwright, actor and theatre director, who founded the Stable Theatre, a Durban-based theatre company in 1970 and is best known for his plays, Working Class Hero (1979) and The Shack (1979).

 Early life

-He was born in Durban, KwaZulu-Natal, his grandfather having come to South Africa as a Tamil indentured laborer.
+He was born in Durban, KwaZulu-Natal, his grandfather having come to South Africa as a Tamil indentured laborer from India.
 His father was a bricklayer upon leaving school and then Kessie also took up this trade.

-Kessie’s introduction to creative arts happened as a young saivite devotee, who participated in local religious tableaus under Guru Subramanian Swamigal the founder of the Saiva Sithanda Sungum in Derby Street Durban.
+Kessie’s introduction to creative arts happened as a young Shaivite devotee, who participated in local religious tableaus under Guru Subramanian Swamigal the founder of the Saiva Sithanda Sungum in Derby Street Durban.